antoineMoPa/armus-linux-wa/README.md

-# armus-linux-wa
-Armus Linux Work Around.
+# Armus Linux Work Around.

 This thing uses a combination of:
  * the compiler (and linker) from the linux toolchain given on ArmusWiki